open-ecosystem-collective/governance/maturity-levels.md

 ---

+## Client Knowledge Sharing Agreement

+All clients agree as part of the mandate that their **anonymised results** are shared within the OEC community on GitHub.

+This covers:
+- Assessment scores and maturity band classification
+- Key findings and gap analysis (anonymised)
+- Playbooks and frameworks developed during the mandate
+- Learnings and what worked — or did not work

+**What is never published without explicit written consent:**
+- Company names
+- Confidential business data
+- Specific partner names or financial figures

+The goal is simple: every completed project enriches the collective's shared knowledge base.
+Network members learn from real projects.
+Future clients benefit from accumulated experience.
+The community grows stronger with every mandate.

+This agreement is part of every OEC mandate contract and is acknowledged by the client at the start of the engagement.

+---

 ## Staying at a level by choice

 There is no obligation to advance.
 Some people are exceptional at Level 1